jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ef9b03c81a63668521804d7
+id: 5ef9b03c81a63668521804d8
-title: Part 35
+title: Part 36
 challengeType: 0
 ---

 # --description--

-The `action` attribute indicates where form data should be sent.
-For example, `<form action="/submit-url"></form>` tells the browser that the form data should be sent to the path `/submit-url`.
+The `input` element is allows you several ways to collect data from a web form.
+Like anchor (`a`) elements, `input` elements are <dfn>self-closing</dfn> and do not need closing tags.

-Add an `action` attribute with the value `https://freecatphotoapp.com/submit-cat-photo` to the `form` element.
+Nest an `input` element in the `form` element.

 # --hints--